 - 1/4 cup confectioners powdered sugar

 - 1/2 teaspoon vanilla

 - 1 1/4 cup all purpose flour

 - 1/2 cup finely chopped pecans

-- confectioners powdered sugar to roll cookies in
+- additional powdered sugar to roll cookies in

-- Cream together butter, sugar and vanilla together in bowl.
+- Cream together butter, powdered sugar and vanilla together in large bowl.

-- Add pecans and stir with a spoon so they are equally distributed.
+- Add chopped pecans and stir with a spoon so they are equally distributed.

 - Roll dough in 1 inch balls and place on lightly greased cookie sheet or silicone baking mats.

-- Bake 8 to 10 minutes, until set but not browned.
+- Bake 9 to 10 minutes, or until bottoms are light brown.
 Remove from oven.